Share On

 • Address drainage issues, and do not allow residents in outdoor spaces affected by run-off, which could be a source of contamination.

-• Clean and disinfect on a heightened schedule (make sure to use a disinfectant proven effective against avian influenza and follow manufacturers instructions).
+• Clean and disinfect on a heightened schedule (make sure to use a disinfectant proven effective against avian influenza and follow manufacturer instructions).
 Spaces that offer less robust protection (such as outdoor spaces that are not covered with a solid roof) should be cleaned at least daily, with regular monitoring and removal of potential sources of contamination.

 • Keep areas surrounding resident living spaces clean.
 This includes keeping the walkway up to the entrance clean.